bertschneider/clj-geoip/README.md

 Use `lookup-service` to create a lookup service from a specific db file or `multi-lookup-service` to create one from both db files.
 Afterwards the service can be used to look up IPv4 and IPv6 addresses.

+During the creation of a `lookup-service` or `multi-lookup-service` one or more of the following cache options can be specified and will be passed through to the MaxMind `LookupService`.
+`:standard`, `:memory-cache`, `check-cache`, `index-cache`

 ## Ring Handler

 You can use the provided ring handler to add location information to